google-aai/tf-serving-k8s-tutorial/README.md

 provided [automated steps](GCP_VM_SETUP.md) to spinning up a virtual machine on cloud and doing notebook and Docker exercises there.

-If you are running the tutorial locally, you will need to install the following and run the commands below:
+**For running the tutorial notebooks and Docker locally, follow the instructions below**:

+Install the following:

 * [Python 2.7+ and 3.5+](https://www.python.org/): Since we are working with Tensorflow and Python notebooks, we will need python.
 Make sure you have both